Course Descriptions

 Seminar: Power, Ethics, and Professionalism - LAWS 8608

 Examines critically the possibility and character of ethical reasoning within the legal profession in light of its institutional structures.
-Explores descriptive/normative accounts of the profession's structure, "professionalism," and individual conscience.
+Explores descriptive/normative accounts of the profession's structure, "Professionalism," and individual conscience.
 Put simply, the seminar explores whether it is possible to be a good lawyer and ethical person.
+2 credits, letter graded.

 Seminar: Problems in Constitutional Law - LAWS 8095

 Explores, in depth, various topics in U.S. constitutional law.
 Examines history, societal impacts, and challenges raised by those topics.
-The coverage of the seminar varies from year to year, depending on the instructor?s interests and expertise.
+The coverage of the seminar varies from year to year, depending on the instructor's interests and expertise.
+2 credits, letter graded.

 Seminar: Race, Racism, and American Law - LAWS 8075